greg-raven/Impeachment-Chronicles/_posts/2024-06-28-biden-speech.md

 We got to make housing more affordable --- provide childcare --- make the tax code fair.

-Sixteen Nobel winners of the economic mo- --- Nobel Prize have looked at my economy --- economic plan.
-This week, they've i- --- issued a report.
+Sixteen Nobel winners of the economic mo ...
+Nobel Prize have looked at my economy --- economic plan.
+This week, they've i ... issued a report.
 And on Trump's plan.

 Here's what they concluded.
 They said that my plan would continue to grow the economy and bring down inflation.
 Sixteen Nobel laureates.
 And that Trump's plan would send the nation into recession and inflation soaring through the roof.